-Pacific Consultants International of Tokyo are developing an integrated, multi-modal (road, rail, inland waterway, air) Transportation Master Plan (BiHTMAP) for BiH.
-The study is supported by the Japanese International Cooperation Agency (JICA) and is carried out in co-operation with the State Ministry of Civil Affairs and Communications and the two entity Transport Ministries.
+Transportation and Telecommunications Transportation Master Plan supported by the Japanese International Co-operation Agency (JICA) and is carried out in co-operation with the State Ministry of Civil Affairs and Communications and the two entity Transport Ministries.
 One of the objectives of the Master Plan is to help identify the high-priority investment projects, to be achieved by 2005.